Alabama State University Data & Information Overview

 Student Loan Debt

-How Much Money Do Alabama State Graduates Make?students who graduate from Alabama State with a bachelor's degree go on to jobs where they make an average salary of $27,700 in their early years.
+How Much Money Do Alabama State Graduates Make?bachelor's degree recipients from Alabama State make around $27,700 per year during the early years of their employment.
 This is about 30% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Alabama State University